adm244/pasdev/README.md

 Folder `tools` contains files that will be copied into `tools` folder of your project.
 These tools can be accessed through cmd once you've loaded\created a project.

-Also, you might want to put folder with cdev.bat in users\systems path variable for accessing pasdev directly from the console just as other cmd commands like "cd".
+Also, you might want to put folder with pasdev.bat in users\systems path variable for accessing pasdev directly from the console just as other cmd commands like "cd".

 **Have fun!**